zoyamariam2001/zoyamariam2001/README.md

 - 📖 I’m currently learning Data structures, Bootstrap, jQuery, SQL, PHP, C++.
 - 💬 Ask me about Python, HTML, CSS.
 - 📫 Feel free to contact me on: zoyamariam7@gmail.com
-- 🔗 Here is a link to my LinkedIn Profile: https://linkedin.com/in/zoya-patel-570626213/
+- 🔗 Here is a link to my [LinkedIn](https://linkedin.com/in/zoya-patel-570626213/) Profile
 - 😊 Random facts about me: loves reading, obsesses over fictional characters, watches superhero movies passionately, can code for hours back to back or can't code for hours at all- there's no in-between, enjoys star-gazing, is into music, is a cat-person, fooooodddd.

-📜“99 little bugs in the code.
+***📜“99 little bugs in the code.
 99 little bugs in the code.
 Take one down, patch it around.
-127 little bugs in the code…”📜
+127 little bugs in the code…”📜***